Farishanif/faristore/README.md

 <h1>FariStore</h1>

-<p>Freelance project of socmed-faris.
+<p>Freelance project of FarisStore.
 This is the incomplete prototype version of the real website to avoid unnecessary problems that may arise if I show the real one to the public.</p>

 <h2>Details</h2>